 I was homeless at 16 after years of physical and mental abuse behind closed doors.
-Despite securing a permanent home at 19, the belief that I was "damaged goods" stayed with me for years which spiralled into a masked darkness filled with failed relationships, cocaine, and alcohol.
+Despite securing a permanent home at 19, the belief that I was "broken" stayed with me for years which spiraled into a masked darkness filled with failed relationships, substance misuse, and painful feelings.
 I’d tried everything on offer to try and ‘fix me’ yet failed time after time as nothing seemed sustainable.

 So - picture the scene.
-There’s a course running in one of your venues where the individuals are sleeping on the streets and in hostels, and they are showing up happier each week.
+There’s a Programme running in one of your venues where the individuals are sleeping on the streets and in hostels, and they are showing up happier each week.

 Bob Jones (CEO of Watford & Three Rivers Trust) was curious about what we were doing so asked for a meeting with me and that’s when our conversations began.
 For nearly a year Bob held my hand and guided me to a space where we could establish and deliver our services in partnership with W3RT, which took effect in September 2019.

-A lightbulb moment from our onsite researcher led to a meeting with Coventry University.
+Throughout the uncertainty and lockdowns, a lightbulb moment from our onsite researcher led to a meeting with Coventry University.
 The outcome?
-We’re independently evaluated by Coventry University, Ethics approved.
+We’re now independently evaluated by Coventry University, Ethics approved.
 As such, there is an expectation that the findings will contribute to a long-term impact on the implementation and development of a research-based framework within the mental health arena.

-In August 2020 we received funding by the NHS for a pilot programme in Watford working with people who were experiencing poor mental health as a result of homelessness or Covid-19.
+We also received funding in August 2020 by the NHS for a pilot programme in Watford working with people who were experiencing mental ill health as a result of homelessness or Covid-19.
 The outcome?
 WAS GREAT and we are now endorsed by NHS Herts Valleys Clinical Commissioning Group.

 Do you like this post?